-- a) You are entitled to proceed to Stage 4, but instead elect to withdraw from study at the University; or - b) You elect to withdraw from study at the University during Stage 4 of the programme; or - c) You leave the programme to transfer to an unrelated programme within the University, without carrying forward any credit; or - d) You have not met the academic progress requirements to proceed to Stage 4 - 70.
-The award and classification of the Bachelor's Degree is calculated on the basis of your performance at the end of Stage 3 (first attempts) and following the principles laid out in the Progression and Classification Rules for Undergraduate Degrees V C. This includes the possibility of the award of a Pass Degree (as a Bachelor's award).
+- a) You are entitled to proceed to Stage 4, but instead elect to withdraw from study at the University; or - b) You elect to withdraw from study at the University during Stage 4 of the programme; or - c) You leave the programme to transfer to an unrelated programme within the University, without carrying forward any credit; or - d) You have not met the academic progress requirements to proceed to Stage 4. - 71.
+The award and classification of the Bachelor's Degree is calculated on the basis of your performance at the end of Stage 3 (first attempts) and following the principles laid out in the Progression and Classification Rules for Undergraduate Degrees V.C.
+This includes the possibility of the award of a Pass Degree (as a Bachelor's award).
 Unless specific recognition arrangements are in place, the Bachelor's award carries no professional accreditation.
-The Bachelor's degree will be 'BSc/BEng/BA in X' corresponding to the 'Integrated Master's degree in X' for which you were registered, unless an alternative is agreed by the Faculty Education Committee. - 71.
-If you are on an Integrated Masters programme for which a Bachelor's award is accredited, where one or more of the final Stage modules are deemed core as an accreditation requirement, and you are not recommended for a Bachelor's degree under the accredited degree programme regulations, you would you would be entitled to the award of an unaccredited Bachelor's degree.
-The Bachelor's degree will be 'Unaccredited BSc/BEng/BA in X' corresponding to the 'Integrated Master's degree in X' for which you were registered, unless an alternative is agreed by the Faculty Education Committee.
+The Bachelor's degree will be 'BSc/BEng/BA in X' corresponding to the 'Integrated Master's degree in X' for which you were registered, unless an alternative is agreed by the Faculty Education Committee. - 72.
+If you are on an Integrated Masters programme for which a Bachelor's award is accredited, one or more of the final Stage modules may be deemed core as an accreditation requirement.
+If as a result you are not recommended for a Bachelor's degree under the accredited degree programme regulations but would otherwise be eligible for a Bachelor's degree, you will be entitled to the award of an unaccredited exit degree.
+The degree will be classified as set out in Regulation V.C.31-35.
+The Bachelor's degree will be 'Unaccredited BSc/Beng/BA in X' corresponding to the 'Integrated Master's degree in X' for which you were registered, unless an alternative is agreed by the Faculty Education Committee.